Model A Ford's were built from 1928 to 1931 primarily with a single cylinder head design.

 Compare this pic to the 'Police' head and Model B head combustion chamber designs shown below.

-Ford also produced an AF-6050 head for use with the small 3 inch bore Model A(F) engine sold in Great Britain.
+Ford also produced an AF-6050 head for use with the small 3 inch bore Model AF engine produced for Great Britain.

 Pictured above is the combustion chamber of the A-6050-B 'Police' head.